LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 // /dev/ttyAMA0
 ```
 #### Create and open COM port
-The next task is to write some lines of code to create a COM port which we can use for reading serial messages.
+The next task is to write some lines of code to create a COM port which can be used to read serial messages.

 ```C#
 string ComPort = "/dev/ttyAMA0";